 The “65 Roses” story dates back to 1965 when an observant 4-year-old, hearing the name of his disease for the first time, pronounced cystic fibrosis as "65 Roses."
 Today, “65 Roses” is a term often used by young children with cystic fibrosis to pronounce the name of their disease.

-Cystic Fibrosis is cystic fibrosis is a life-threatening genetic disease that affects 30,000 children and adults in the United States.
+Cystic Fibrosis is a life-threatening genetic disease that affects 30,000 children and adults in the United States.
 It is a progressive, genetic disease that causes persistent lung infections and limits the ability to breathe over time.

 Cystic Fibrosis causes complications with almost every organ in the body, including the lungs, pancreas, liver, and intestines.